About Norfolk Living Guide: Independent Local Area Guides

 We are a small team of writers and researchers, all based in Norfolk.
 Between us we have lived in Norwich, the Broads villages, the north coast, and the quieter market towns out west.
 We have done the school run in Wymondham, commuted from Dereham, walked dogs on Holkham Beach more times than we can count, and sat through enough parish council meetings to last a lifetime.

-When friends and family started asking us where to move in Norfolk, we realised there was genuinely nothing online that gave the full, unvarnished picture.
+When friends and family started asking us where to move in Norfolk, we realised there was nothing online that gave the full, unvarnished picture.
+So we built one.

 Meet the Team